kstenschke/xmchord/README.md

 ### 4. Application specific shortcut actions

-Using e.g. [xdotool](https://www.semicomplete.com/projects/xdotool/), shell scripts can detect the currently focused window's application, and vary the triggered ActionRunner accordingly.
+Using e.g. [xdotool](https://www.semicomplete.com/projects/xdotool/), shell scripts can detect the currently focused window's application, and vary the triggered function accordingly.
 Xdotool also allows to trigger key-combinations for various shortcuts:

 ```bash